 Universal Design for Learning (UDL) is an educational framework based on research in learning sciences, including cognitive neuroscience, that guides the development of flexible learning environments that can accommodate individual learning differences by anticipating barriers within the environment (including the curriculum) and planning for them in advance.
 It recognizes each student learns in a unique manner and offers flexible ways to learn and multiple ways to meet expectations.
 It empowers teachers to think differently about their practice and focuses on educational outcomes for all, including students with disabilities.

-Definitions of Commons Terms in the Special Education Landscape
+Definitions of Common Terms in the Special Education Landscape

 Accessibility – The design of products, devices, services, or environments for people with disabilities.
 In education, this can include physical spaces, teaching and communication methods, education materials and curriculum, and support services.
 Language and cultural considerations can also come into play.